1minute99/hand_keypoints_detection/README.md

 **Single-hand only (no hand detector stage)**
    - **Current limitation**: The pipeline predicts keypoints **directly** without a preceding **hand detection** stage.
 If multiple hands appear, **only one** is handled reliably, and overlapping hands are not separated.
    - **Plan**: Adopt a **two-stage** pipeline — (A) lightweight hand detector (e.g., YOLO-hand) → cropped ROI per hand, then (B) per-instance keypoints model on each ROI.
-     - Alternative: **One-stage, multi-instance** approach with **instance-aware heatmaps** (e.g., associative embedding / tag heatmaps) to separate hands without an explicit detector.
+     - Alternative: **One-stage, multi-instance** approach with **instance-aware heatmaps** (e.g., associative embedding/tag heatmaps) to separate hands without an explicit detector.
      - Add **tracking** across frames (Hungarian matching on keypoint centroids / OKS) for stable multi-hand IDs.

 ---